saikonuru/javascript-testing-starter/README.md

-# Mastering JavaScript Unit Testing
+# Unit Testing JavaScript Code

 This repository contains all of the examples and exercises for my JavaScript testing course.